 Here’s a short guide to Russian insurance, including tips on car insurance in Russia, travel insurance for a Russian visa, and life insurance in Russia.

-Working out what types of insurance you need in Russia can be a confusing business, with car and health insurance the biggest culprits.
-Here, we demystify some of the more bewildering elements of insurance in Russia and help you work out what you will and won’t need to budget for when you move.
+Working out what types of Russian insurance you need can be a confusing business, with car and health insurance the biggest culprits.
+Here is a guide to help you better understand what is needed and what is available.
+Sections include:

 Which types of Russian insurance are legally required?

-Compulsory car insurance in Russia has been around for well over a decade now, but it is still unpopular in some quarters, with elderly drivers claiming they are priced out by high premiums, which went off the charts in Spring 2015 when the Central Bank ramped up costs.
+Compulsory car insurance in Russia has been around since 2003, but it is still unpopular in some quarters.
+Many elderly drivers claim they are priced out by high premiums, which rose sharply in 2015.

-Public healthcare is available for citizens in Russia, but it’s vastly oversubscribed and underfunded, with long waiting times, a lack of comfort and poor quality facilities.
+Citizens are entitled to use public healthcare in Russia, but it’s vastly oversubscribed and underfunded.
+There are long waiting times, a lack of comfort and poor quality facilities.
 In addition to this, very few doctors speak English.

 More than 60% of families in Russia either have a private healthcare plan that includes dental care for their children or have a specialist dental plan with a private provider.

-Even if you have private healthcare insurance paid for by your employer, there’s a good chance that it will at best include minimal dental care coverage (for emergency situations), so it’s worth either taking this cost on separately or seeing if you can expand your healthcare coverage.
+Even if you have private healthcare insurance paid for by your employer, there’s a good chance that it will at best include minimal dental care coverage (for emergency situations).
+Because of this, it’s worth either taking this cost on separately or seeing if you can expand your healthcare coverage.

 Again, you’re not legally obligated to take out contents insurance on your belongings, but there are several reasons why you might want to do so.
 If you have high-value belongings, are likely to spend a significant time away from your property, or are renting out rooms in your home, a contents insurance scheme could be a wise investment.

-Life insurance schemes will usually pay out a lump sum if you die, and are available either within Russia or as packages from international providers in your country of origin.
+Life insurance schemes will usually pay out a lump sum if you die.
+They are available either within Russia or as packages from international providers in your country of origin.
 In some cases, your place of work might also offer coverage.

 Some private health insurance schemes cover basic travel insurance, but in the majority of cases you’ll need to take out specialist insurance yourself.